aakashgarg-19/30Days_JSProjectChallenge/README.md

 2. Introduction to Async/Await.
 But next project will be having more detailed explanation of this topic.

 ### 6. Vaccination Site Finder
-In this project I have used Setu API's API to search for vaccination sites.
-Which you can search using PIN_CODE and DATE.I created three files (HTML file, a CSS file, and JavaScript File).
+In this project, I have used Setu API's API to search for vaccination sites.
+Which you can search using PIN_CODE and DATE.I created three files (an HTML file, a CSS file, and JavaScript File).
 Things you will learn from this Project :
-1. Asych/Await for fetching contect from API and Rendering it.
+1. Asych/Await for fetching content from API and Rendering it.
-2. How to change Input date format of MM-DD-YYYY to DD-MM-YYYY [Trust me it was very brain stroming task].
+2. How to change Input date format of MM-DD-YYYY to DD-MM-YYYY [Trust me it was very brainstorming task].